MorimaruKida/MorimaruKida.github.io/index.md

 cover-img: /assets/img/DSCF8546.jpg
 ---
 ***
+_posted on 08 October 2021_
+## Grant proposal accepted
+A grant proposal was accepted! ["Fund for the Promotion of Joint International Research (B)"](https://www.jsps.go.jp/english/e-grants/grants01.html) of JSPS.
+I join as an early career researcher who plays a core role in this type of funding.
+As a team, we will study a chronosequence of planted mangrove forests in Bangkok, Thailand for the next five years, in collaboration with Thai researchers, among them is [Dr. Sasitorn Poungparn](http://www.botany.sc.chula.ac.th/?p=973) from Chulalongkorn University.

+***
 _posted on 16 August 2021_
 ## New publication
 Collaborative work on Trat mangrove SOC with Thai researchers was accepted!